Accessibility Tools

 Xcel Energy has also published an IRA Resource Guide, which will be updated regularly.

-Home Efficiency Rebates Program
+Home Efficiency Rebates (HOMES) Program

 Home Electrification and Appliance Rebates (HEAR) Program

 With guidance from the Department of Energy, this HEAR program – and the Home Efficiency Rebates Program – will be established by state energy programs, so Energy Smart Colorado awaits details from the Colorado Energy Office on how the point-of-sale rebates will be implemented.
-Know that it will be late 2024 before we see these rebates established in Colorado.
+Know that it will be Spring 2025 before we see these rebates established in Colorado.
 When the HEAR Program launches, the maximum rebates that may be available for LMI households include:

 • Heat pump HVAC systems: $8,000